martinolsson/freakshowlarp/practical.md

 We take accessibility seriously.
 If you have specific needs please contact us as early as possible so that we can try to make it possible for you to attend this game.
 <a href="mailto:{{ site.email }}">{{ site.email }}</a>

+## Cancellation

+If you cancel your attendance before 15th August <u>and we find a replacement player for you</u>, you will get a refund of 160 eur (80 eur for Larpfund tickets).
+After this date there will be no refunds.

 </div>
 <div class="5u 12u$(small)">
     <img src="assets/images/Location2.jpg" class="image fit" alt="Picture of location"/>